 The VI-SPDAT Assessments were created and are maintained by OrgCode and Community Solutions.
 Training materials on the VI-SPDAT Assessments are available at OrgCode’s web site.
 To view OrgCode’s free materials, you must create an account and add the training/materials to a cart.
 There is NO charge.

-CE VI-SPDAT Training:
+CE VI-SPDAT Training and Agreement:

 2015 Continuum of Care Summit